how many potatoes grow from one seed potato

 Like other plants, potato plants depend on the sun’s light to perform photosynthesis and make food for the plant.
 Without adequate sunlight, plant growth will be slowed, and your potato plants’ resulting yield will be poor.

-One seed potato will grow one plant which on average will grow 8 to 10 potatoes.
-Variety, soil fertility, moisture, sunlight, insect damage, disease prevention, planting depth, and distance will all have an effect on the number of potatoes a plant will produce.
+One seed potato will grow one plant which will grow 8 to 10 potatoes.
+Variety, soil fertility, moisture, sunlight, insect damage, disease prevention, planting depth, and distance have an effect on the number of potatoes a plant will produce.
 Paying attention to all these points will enable you to grow the highest number and yield of potatoes per plant.

 further reading: